BuffaloBorn/newClientDevNotes/linuxcmd.md

 Major Linux distributions and their subversion distributions.

-Red hat has rpm which standard for redhat package manager and Debi an has dpkg stands for Debi an package manager
+Red hat has rpm which standard for red hat package manager and Debi an has dpkg stands for Debi an package manager
   * Red Hat - rpm
     * Centos
-    * Ferdra
+    * Fedora
     * SUSE
   * Debian - dpkg (deb)
     * Ubuntu